jareddrayton/FileSnake/README.md

 ## Usecases

-Here are the two common usecases that FilePot has been written to help address.
+Here are the two common usecases that FileSnake has been written to help address.

 #### Usecase 1